kewde/kewde.github.io/_posts/2020-11-17-corrupted-bitcoin-wallet.md

 layout: post
 date: 2020-11-17 09:00:00 UTC
 title: Corrupted Bitcoin Wallet + 30 Lines Of Code = 3000 USD
-description: .
+description: Extracting private keys from a corrupted Bitcoin wallet.
 ---

 # The Story

-A friend of a relative had brought in there Macbook Air, which I was asked to repair.
+A friend of a relative had brought in their Macbook Air, and aske me to repair it.
-This required me to download the latest MacOS and I didn't have space left on that computer.
+This required me to download the latest MacOS for which I didn't have enough space for.
 In a desperate attempt, I decided to clean up my external hard drive, removing files that were taking up too much storage.

 This is the exact moment that karma had found its way to my 4 AM adventure to fix this MacBook.

-To my surprise I found a folder named "Btc" in my folder contain television shows.
+To my surprise I found a folder named "Btc", where I stored episode of television shows.
 Apparently it has been there since 2015 - this must have been my very first wallet!

 Sadly, the wallet wouldn't open in bitcoin core, it has been corrupted.